C-Brown/C-Brown.github.io/_posts/2019-03-02-MSF-Analysis-2.md

 >>> binascii.unhexlify('64777373')
 'dwss'
 ```
 With Little Endian, this translates to-- '/etc//passwd'.
 So, as expected, we are going to be opening /etc/passwd in order to add a user.
-The double '/' in the middle is a way to make the string fit into the qword size so there arent any issues with pushing the strings to the stack.
+The double '/' in the middle is a way to make the string fit into the dword size so there aren't any compilcations with pushing the strings to the stack.
 The trick uses the idea that the file path can have as many '/' in a row and it will still read the path as if it only has 1 slash in it.
 For example, /etc//////passwd, or /////etc/passwd both will be read as '/etc/passwd'.
 ```nasm
 inc ecx
 mov ch,0x4
 int 0x80
 ```
 ECX will hold the flag value for how we want to open the file.
 1 means O_WRONLY.
 Next, 0x4 is moved into ch. ch is the upper 2 bytes of CX.
 Meaning CX is now 0x0401.
 The flag constants are defined with octal values.
-0x400 is octal 02000 which is defined as O_APPEND.\
+0x400 is octal 02000 which is defined as O_APPEND.

 The next instruction is the interrupt that calls open('/etc//passwd', O_WRONLY|O_APPEND);
 ```nasm
 00000025  93                xchg eax,ebx